|

 936. toucan

-brilliantly colored arboreal fruit-eating bird of tropical America having a very large thin-walled beak
+a brilliantly colored bird with a large beak

 937. tournament

-a sporting competition in which contestants play a series of games to decide the winner
+a competition in which contestants play a series of games

 938. toxin